A Mental Health-Focused Guide to Psilocybin

 Is Psilocybin legal

-Right now, mushrooms are only legal in Denver and Oakland for personal use.
+Right now, mushrooms are only decrimimilized in Denver and Oakland for personal use.
 SF just passed a rule to decrimilize personal use as well!

 Chicago is considering legalization as well.